 People questioned whether Microsoft was on an IBM-style path to irrelevance.
 When the phone business flopped, it looked like Microsoft’s time in the sun was over.

 Today it is back.
 The 2017 Microsoft is a different beast, the main reason for its revival is a successful transition to selling cloud computing services.
 Microsoft’s rebirth isn’t yet on the same scale as Apple which came back with the iPhone, but that can still happen.

 This week Microsoft reported quarterly profits that are more than twice the level of a year earlier.

 It’s not all good news.
 Some of the jump was down to the company realising a tax benefit after writing off its failed mobile phone business.

-Fast growing cloud business
+Fast growing cloud transition

 Yet that’s the past The important part of the quarterly announcement is that Microsoft’s cloud business is growing at a clip.
 That was enough to send the share price up three percent.